johnmaxrin/herdAI/README.md

 # Herd AI
-A swarm of unmanned aerial vehicles can be built using the Herd AI tools.
+A swarm of unmanned aerial vehicles can be built and deployed using the Herd AI tools mentioned below.

 ### 1. Autonomous Fight Controller
 ### 2. UAV Swarm Protocol